 If you want to hire an attorney, start your search using the American Bar Attorney Referral Directory to find your local attorney referral service.

-Each county has its own lawyer referral and information service.
-While the details can be different depending on the county, the service generally provides the following:
+Each county has its own lawyer referral and information service that generally provides the following:

 Referral to an Attorney